TI-Toolkit/tokens-wiki/tokens/dbd(.md

 Since there are only two digits for the year, obviously only a century's worth of dates can be handled.
 The calculator assumes this range to be from January 1, 1950 to December 31, 2049.

-If the second date comes before the first, `dbd(` will return a negative number of days, so the range of possible results is from -36524 to 36524.
+If the second date comes before the first, <tt>dbd(</tt> will return a negative number of days, so the range of possible results is from -36524 to 36524.

-Finally, `dbd(` will also work for list inputs in the usual manner: a single date will be compared against every date in a list, and two lists of dates will be paired up.
+Finally, <tt>dbd(</tt> will also work for list inputs in the usual manner: a single date will be compared against every date in a list, and two lists of dates will be paired up.

 ```ti-basic
 dbd(612.07,2512.07